Bangkit-B21-CAP0065/Panen.In-APIServer/README.md

-# STNK-TA_APIserver
+# Panen.in_APIserver

-This API server provides drivers to MongoDB Collections and provides Henon's Map and Arnold's Map generation for image encryption.
+API Server.

 ## Path:
-* `/api/verify`
-* `/api/perpanjangan`
-* `/api/map`
+* `/api/test`

 ## Installation
 1. Install Node.js and Python 3.9.
 2. Make sure Python 3.9 can be called by using `python3` alias.
-3. Make a `connectionString.txt` file on root.
-Put your MongoDB connection string inside it.
-4. Install all Node.js dependencies by using npm.
+3. Install all Node.js dependencies by using npm.
 ```
 npm install
 ```